awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 When you launch an EC2 instance into a VPC, you must specify the subnet in which to launch the instance\.
 In this case, you'll launch an instance into the public subnet of the VPC you created\.
 Use the Amazon EC2 launch wizard in the Amazon EC2 console to launch your instance\.

-To ensure that your instance is accessible from the Internet, assign an IPv6 address from the subnet range to the instance during launch\.
-This ensures that your instance can communicate with the Internet over IPv6\.
+To ensure that your instance is accessible from the internet, assign an IPv6 address from the subnet range to the instance during launch\.
+This ensures that your instance can communicate with the internet over IPv6\.

 **To launch an EC2 instance into a VPC**